discreetlogcontracts/dlcspecs/Transactions.md

 ### Computation of `max_witness_len`

 The `max_witness_len` should be computed to be an upper bound on the byte size of all elements on the witness stack (and no other data).
-For example, a P2WPKH funding input should have a `max_witness_len` of `108`:
+For example, a P2WPKH funding input should have a `max_witness_len` of `107` or `108` depending on if you use low-R signing (which takes a byte off the sig), below is the computation for non-low-R where wallets implementing low-R can use `sig: 71 bytes` below to save a byte:

 ```
 p2wpkh witness: 108 bytes